leonidas/transparency/README.md

 #### Rendering a list with plain values

 With plain values, Transparency can't guess how you would like to bind the data to DOM, so a bit of help is needed.
-Directive functions are just for that.
-Directives are defined as an object of functions.
+Directives are just for that.
-Keys are matched to dom elements and each model is passed for the functions as `this` parameter, one by one.

-Access to the plain values within the directive function is provided through `this.value`.
+Access to the plain values within the directives is provided through `this.value`.
 There's a whole lot more to say about the directives, but that's all we need for now.
-For further examples, see section [Directives](https://github.com/leonidas/transparency#directives).
+For the details, see section [Directives](https://github.com/leonidas/transparency#directives).

 Template: